grafana/grafana/docs/sources/datasources/jaeger.md

 ### Span bar label

-This is a configuration for the span bar label.
-The span bar label lets you add additional info to the span bar row.
+You can configure the span bar label.
+The span bar label allows you add additional information to the span bar row.

-One of the following four options can be selected (the default is duration):
+Select one of the following four options.
+The default selection is Duration.

-- **None -** Do no show any additional info on the span bar row.
+- **None -** Do not show any additional information on the span bar row.
 - **Duration -** Show the span duration on the span bar row.
 - **Tag -** Show the span tag on the span bar row.
-Note: You will also need to specify the tag key which will be used to get the tag value.
-For example `span.kind`.
+Note: You will also need to specify the tag key to use to get the tag value.
+For example, `span.kind`.

 ## Query traces